 What are my drinking habits like pre-Sober October?

 Whilst I don’t drink all that regularly, I definitely drink more than I should (or am comfortable admitting, even to myself and especially to my GP!).
-I was chatting with Teri about how Tom and I hardly ever drink at home or if we’re just for dinner on our own, however when at weddings, dinners with friends, or at the rugby, then we’ll both drink too much.
+I was chatting with Teri about how Tom and I hardly ever drink at home or if we’re just out for dinner on our own, however when at weddings, dinners with friends, or at the rugby, then we’ll both drink too much.

 I’m really embarrassed to admit that I often don’t handle my alcohol all that well, and have memory blanks (and bruises) from more nights out than I am willing to admit.
 It was actually admitting that I couldn’t remember parts of the Devon wedding that made me realise I needed to address my drinking habits, and take a break from the booze.

 I’ve realised that all too often I order a wine or G&T by default.
 Or have used a drink as a crutch to relax, or reduce my social anxiety.
 Only for the anxiety the following day to be even more crippling.
 There’s certainly a happy medium for me, in terms of quelling some of my anxiety without creating yet more!

 I really enjoyed having over a month of no-hangovers, no alcohol related migraines or ‘beer fear’.
 And I feel like it’s been a great re-set to remind me to slow down and enjoy one or two drinks, rather than knocking them back!

 Have you noticed a difference in your skin?